majikdev/precise-uv-export/README.md

 ### Precise UV Export

 **Precise UV Export** is an add-on for Blender 3.0.0 or above.
 It lets you export a pixel-perfect UV layout of a mesh to an image.
-Convenient for making low-resolution pixelated textures, where the default UV export is not ideal.
+Convenient for making low-resolution textures, where the default UV export is not ideal.

 **How to install:**